 This collection of Tehlirian’s memoirs describes the events between 1915 and the assassination of Talaat Pasha and the subsequent trial, in January 1921 in Berlin.

-The trial, which resulted in Tehlirian being found not guilty, served as another reminder for the European public about an unprecedented crime against humanity: the Armenian GenocideOpens in a new tab. committed by Turkey.
+The trial, which resulted in Tehlirian being found not guilty, served as another reminder for the European public about an unprecedented crime against humanity: the Armenian Genocide committed by Turkey.

 The book was printed in 1953 in Cairo, and in 1993 in Armenia, on both occasions under the title Recollections, The Terror of Talaat.
 The memoirs were written down and edited by the writer, social activist, and statesman Vahan Minakhoryan.